 The development of scientific literacy in students is a function of the kinds of tasks they engage in, the discourse in which they participate, and the settings in which these activities occur.
+Students' disposition towards science is also shaped by these factors.
 Consequently, the aim of developing scientific literacy requires careful attention to all of these facets of curriculum.
-Students' disposition towards science is also shaped by these facets of the curriculum.